(Updated Sept. 30)

 The A&A and Housebound programs pay an additional amount on top of established VA pension compensation to help cover the extra costs of long-term care expenses.

-Both programs are available only to those who receive a VA pension.
+Both programs are available only to those who receive a VA pension, and surviving spouses of these veterans.

 [RELATED: Learn More About MOAA-Endorsed Long-Term Care Insurance]